arsanjani/TypeMate/README.md

-# TypeMate - Text Rewriting Tool
+# TypeMate - AI-Powered Text Capture & Rewriting Tool

-A minimal C# WPF application that runs in the Windows system tray, listens for a global hotkey, captures selected text from any application, and provides a popup to rewrite and replace the original text.
+🚀 **Instant text capture and AI-enhanced rewriting** - Select any text, press Ctrl+Alt+R, and transform your writing with this lightweight Windows tray application.
+Perfect for writers, developers, and productivity enthusiasts.

 ## Features